 Over time, many people have become physically and emotionally exhausted because of the multiple pressures associated with the disease.
 This can result in difficulties with sleeping, lack of concentration or the adoption of unhealthy practices such as the use of alcohol or drugs.

-These can be divided into spiritual, physical, emotional and mental.
+Positive coping strategies can help us to manage our stress levels.
+These can be divided into spiritual, physical, mental and emotional.

 Having a sense of meaning, hope and trust in God can help us to cope with difficult circumstances.
-Spiritual disciplines such as prayer, forgiveness and Bible study enhance well-being.
+Spiritual disciplines such as prayer, forgiveness and Bible study enhance wellbeing.
 Belonging to a church provides both spiritual and social support.
-It is good to remember that throughout Jesus’ ministry the busier he got, and the more people crowded round him, the more time he made for quiet prayer on his own.

 When normal routines are no longer possible, it is important to create new ones.
 These may include exercise, prayer and specific times for resting, eating and sleeping.
 These routines can be flexible, but it is good to maintain a sense of daily and weekly rhythm, without trying to do too much.